-Bubble.io is an excellent resource for no-code web app design if you’re willing to deal with a bit of a learning curve when building a new app with only core functionalities.
+Bubble.io is an excellent no-code web app builder if you’re willing to deal with a bit of a learning curve when building a new app with only core functionalities.

 Glide and Bubble are ranked among the top no code app platforms.
 Determine what features your app needs to offer and make your choice between these two based on whether you value simplicity and ease of use (Glide) over personalization and design features (Bubble.io).

 Bubble is meant to help you build a Progressive Web App or PWA in short.
 It’s a mobile app that works via a web browser but that has the same functionality as a native app.